LucaDiFiori/CPP--MODULES/CPP---Module---07/README.md

     // code to implement counting sort
 }
 ```
-- The general template Printer can handle any type.
+- The general template sort can handle any type.
 - The sort<char> specialization provides a custom implementation that is used
 whenever the Sort template is instantiated with char.
 - **template <>**: When you specialize a template, you don't need to put a parameter inside the